-In March 2016, the FASB amended the existing accounting standards for stock-based compensation, Accounting Standards Update ("ASU") 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
+In March 2016, the FASB amended the existing accounting standards for stock-based compensation, ASU 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 The amendments impact several aspects of accounting for share-based payment transactions, including the income tax consequences, forfeitures, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The Company is required to adopt the amendments in the first quarter of 2017, with early adoption permitted.
 If early adoption is elected, all amendments must be adopted in the same period.
 The manner of application varies by the various provisions of the guidance, with certain provisions applied on a retrospective or modified retrospective approach, while others are applied prospectively.
-The Company is currently evaluating the impact of these amendments and the transition alternatives on its consolidated financial statements.
+The Company believes the adoption of the ASU will not have an impact on its consolidated financial statements.